WorldCereal/worldcereal-documentation/rdm/upload.md

 <div style="text-align: justify">

-*Note that in order to be able to upload your dataset, you need to sign up for a [Terrascope](https://terrascope.be/en) account.
+*Note that in order to be able to upload your dataset, you need to sign up for a [Copernicus Data Space Ecosystem (CDSE)](https://dataspace.copernicus.eu/) account.
 This is completely free of charge!*<br>

 A user can upload a dataset by clicking the "Contribute" button on the home page of the [RDM website](https://rdm.esa-worldcereal.org/).
 We provide an intuitive and AI assisted workflow to facilitate fast upload and harmonization of user datasets.